susannabarsanti/EMRI-scalars/README.md

 # Scalar_EMRIs
 Mathematica codes for EMRIs with scalar fields.

+The repository includes:

-Single codes for the computations of massless scalar and gravitational fluxes for:
+1) Codes for the computations of massless scalar and gravitational fluxes for:
-1) equatorial circular orbits;
+   i) equatorial circular orbits;
-2) equatorial eccentric orbits;
+   ii) equatorial eccentric orbits;
-3) circular inclined orbits;
+   iii) circular inclined orbits.

+2) Code for the computation of massive scalar field fluxes;

-and for their adiabatic orbital evolution, GW template computation and fisher analysis.
+3) Codes for the EMRI adiabatic orbital evolution, GW quadrupolar template and fisher analysis.

 ## Table of Contents